pfnet-research/BMI219-2017-DeepQSAR/commentary.md

 the predictor will have a shape `(N, C)` where `N` is the number of samples in a minibatch.

-We realize the MLP as the subclass of `chainer.ChainList`.
+We realize the MLP as the subclass of `chainer.ChainList`:

 ```python
 class MLP(chainer.ChainList):